HealthIntersections/fhirserver/reference-platform/readme.md

 -----------------------------------

-As released, this code supports all unicode versions of delphi, though the project files may need to rebuilt for versions older than Delphi Seattle
+As released, this code supports all unicode versions of delphi, though the project files may need to rebuilt for versions older than Delphi 10.2

-The library depends on msxml, so won't work on anything but windows

-Free Pascal / Lazarus: this code doesn't compile under FPC because I can't figure out how to maintain dual source around the Unicode issue.
-If anyone wants to help, assistance will be welcome.
+Free Pascal / Lazarus: this code doesn't compile under Lazarus at this; it's work in progress.

 FHIR Versions
 -------------